Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_2_hpc_software.md

     You should find a pre-built container image for running the `fastqc` command at `singularity/fastqc.sif`.

-    You can execute your script inside it with:
+    You can execute the `fastqc --help` inside it with:

     ```bash
-    singularity exec singularity/fastqc.sif ./fastqc.sh
+    singularity exec singularity/fastqc.sif fastqc --help
     ```

     The output should look familiar:

     ```console
-    Started analysis of NA12878_chr20-22.R1.fq.gz
-    Analysis complete for NA12878_chr20-22.R1.fq.gz
-    Started analysis of NA12878_chr20-22.R2.fq.gz
-    Analysis complete for NA12878_chr20-22.R2.fq.gz
+                FastQC - A high throughput sequence QC analysis tool

+    SYNOPSIS

+        fastqc seqfile1 seqfile2 .. seqfileN

+        fastqc [-o output dir] [--(no)extract] [-f fastq|bam|sam]
+            [-c contaminant file] seqfile1 .. seqfileN

+    DESCRIPTION

+        FastQC reads a set of sequence files and produces from each one a quality
+        control report consisting of a number of different modules, each one of
+        which will help to identify a different potential type of problem in your
+        data.

+    ...
     ```

 Later, when we set up Nextflow to run on the HPC, we will configure it to use singularity containers.
-Behind the scenes, this process of running a script within a container is essentially what Nextflow does for us.
+Behind the scenes, this process of running a command within a container is essentially what Nextflow does for us.